 Luckily, change is afoot with new processes, companies and movements that promise to clear the muddy waters.

-Utilizing is Fair Trade initiative as a platform, Patagonia continues to forge new territory with it's Sustainable Apparel Coaliton, a group of 200+ global apparel stakeholders who, along with the Envirnomental Protection Agency, are creating the Higg Index, a self-assessment tool for brands to gauge their enviromental and social impact throughout their supply chain.
+Utilizing the Fair Trade initiative as a platform, Patagonia continues to forge new territory with it's Sustainable Apparel Coaliton, a group of 200+ global apparel stakeholders who, along with the Envirnomental Protection Agency, are creating the Higg Index, a self-assessment tool for brands to gauge their enviromental and social impact throughout their supply chain.
 The goal is to create a sustainability score that will eventually communicate to consumers, much like the Certified Fair Trade label, the actual sustainability of a product from cradle to grave.

 Organizations are emerging everyday to help navigate this new-ish territory as well.
 Companies like PositiveLuxury.com and Mochni.com are creating product directories to help consumers identify sustainable brands.
 The team at FashionRevolution.com has raised awareness for fair labor practices with their brilliant #WhoMadeMyClothes campaign.

 Another complicating factor to sustainability is scope.
 There are so many facets in apparel production that no one brand will do everything perfectly every time.
 Does local production offset toxic dyes?
 Does a circular supply chain offset the water and energy usage to recycle the product?

 "Detractors are plenty, but just because you can't do everything doesn't mean you should do nothing," says ocean+main founder, Mary Price.
 "We don't ship any products in single-use plastic bags, but we do ship product which does have a fuel and transportation impact."